wp-plugins/rencontre/readme.txt

 21/09/2014 : Update 3

-* Fix the country selected in 'my account'.
+* Fix the country selected in -my account-.

 = 1.1 =
 19/06/2014 :